 Consistency matters more than completeness on day one.
 Track the five fields for every episode so entries stay comparable over time.
 Standardized fields reduce ambiguity and make trend reviews less emotional, not more stressful (Velto GLP‑1 Nausea Tracking Guide).

 Pepio helps users keep structured logs so you do not rely on memory during follow-ups.
-Teams using Pepio’s routine-focused approach save time when preparing notes for clinician visits and when exporting weekly summaries.
+Pepio helps users keep structured logs and makes it easier to prepare notes and export summaries for clinician visits.
 If you want fewer guesswork moments, learn more about Pepio’s practical approach to symptom tracking and exportable summaries.

 Pepio is for organization and self‑tracking only.
 It does not provide medical advice, dosing recommendations, or treatment.
 Follow instructions from your clinician, prescriber, pharmacist, or medication label, and contact a healthcare professional for concerning or severe symptoms.